View analysis history

 • Some parameters may show a JSON or list representation of the input values.

-Reopen tool runs
+Reopen analysis runs

 1. On the Settings (light) toolbar, click Analysis Analysis.